Tunicate: Physiology and internal anatomy

 Tunicate blood has some unusual features.
 In some species of Ascidiidae and Perophoridae, it contains high concentrations of the transitional metal vanadium and vanadium-associated proteins in vacuoles in blood cells known as vanadocytes.
 Some tunicates can concentrate vanadium up to a level ten million times that of the surrounding seawater.
 It is stored in a +3 oxidation form that requires a pH of less than 2 for stability, and this is achieved by the vacuoles also containing sulfuric acid.
 The vanadocytes are later deposited just below the outer surface of the tunic, where their presence is thought to deter predation, although it is unclear whether this is due to the presence of the metal or low pH.
 Other species of tunicates concentrate lithium, iron, niobium, and tantalum, which may serve a similar function.
 Other tunicate species produce distasteful organic compounds as chemical defenses against predators.

 Tunicates lack the kidney-like metanephridial organs typical of deuterostomes.
 Most have no excretory structures, but rely on the diffusion of ammonia across their tissues to rid themselves of nitrogenous waste, though some have a simple excretory system.
 The typical renal organ is a mass of large clear-walled vesicles that occupy the rectal loop, and the structure has no duct.
 Each vesicle is a remnant of a part of the primitive coelom, and its cells extract nitrogenous waste matter from circulating blood.
 They accumulate the wastes inside the vesicles as urate crystals, and do not have any obvious means of disposing of the material during their lifetimes.

 Adult tunicates have a hollow cerebral ganglion, equivalent to a brain, and a hollow structure known as a neural gland.
 Both originate from the embryonic neural tube and are located between the two siphons.
 Nerves arise from the two ends of the ganglion; those from the anterior end innervate the buccal siphon and those from the posterior end supply the rest of the body, the atrial siphon, organs, gut and the musculature of the body wall.
 There are no sense organs but there are sensory cells on the siphons, the buccal tentacles and in the atrium.

 Tunicates are unusual among animals in that they produce a large fraction of their tunic and some other structures in the form of cellulose.
-The production in animals of cellulose is so unusual that at first some researchers denied its presence outside of plants, but the tunicates were later found to possess a functional cellulose synthesizing enzyme, encoded by a gene horizontally transferred from a bacterium.
+The production in animals of cellulose is so unusual that at first some researchers denied its presence outside of plants, but the tunicates were later found to possess a functional cellulose synthesizing enzyme, encoded by a gene horizontally transferred from a Actinobacterium.
 When, in 1845, Carl Schmidt first announced the presence in the test of some ascidians of a substance very similar to cellulose, he called it "tunicine", but it is now recognized as cellulose rather than any alternative substance.